Sales Tax Holidays: Politically Expedient but Poor Tax Policy, 2018

 See S.C.
 Code § 12-36-2120(57)(a)(vi).

-David Tuerck, Paul Bachman, & Frank Conte, The Effects of the Massachusetts Sales Tax Holiday on the State Economy, Beacon Hill Institute of Suffolk University, June 2015. https://retailersma.org/sites/default/files/BHISalesTaxHolidayReport2015.pdf.
+David Tuerck, Paul Bachman, and Frank Conte, The Effects of the Massachusetts Sales Tax Holiday on the State Economy, The Beacon Hill Institute at Suffolk University (Boston: June 2015), http://www.beaconhill.org/BHIStudies/TaxHoliday2015/BHISalesTaxHolidayReport2015.pdf.

 Another example would be a desire to move the timing of consumer spending, such as with stimulus packages.
 Whether this would be effective economic policy can depend on one’s view about the effectiveness of stimulus packages, although sales tax holidays would likely be too small and too temporary for even a stimulative boost to aggregate demand.
 Similarly, stimulus proposals in 2009 for a federal payroll tax holiday were rejected in favor of direct government spending.

 Broadening the base and lowering the rate, or eliminating the sales tax, could find support on the left side of the political spectrum, where individuals often view sales taxes as harmful to the working poor.
-The four states with no state or local sales taxes are not all traditionally anti-tax states: Delaware, Montana, New Hampshire, and Oregon.
+The four states with no state or local sales taxes (Delaware, Montana, New Hampshire, and Oregon) are not all traditionally anti-tax states.
 The lack of a sales tax enjoys broad popular support in those states.

 Was this page helpful to you?